 SMALL BUSINESS OF THE YEAR NOMINEES

-This award is presented to the small business owner whose efforts or entrepreneurial pursuits exemplify the passion and commitment needed to overcome adversity as well as attain success.
+This award is presented to the small business owner whose efforts and/or entrepreneurial pursuits exemplify the passion and commitment needed to overcome adversity as well as attain success.

 Noble Strategy L.L.C.